josep-egea/elijah_dump/README.md

 **WARNING** It overwrites existing versions of these files!

-It will create the `out` directory if it doesn't exists yet.
+It will create the `out` directory if it doesn't exist yet.

 ## Output data